logicly-au/pmhc-mds-user-documentation/doc/user-documentation/data-entry.rst

 4. Click Details tab for more information on the Client.

-A page will display the Client's details as recorded via the :ref:`Client Data Elements <client-data-elements>`.
+A page will display the Client's details as recorded via the `Client Data Elements <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#client-data-elements>`_.

 .. figure:: screen-shots/client-view-details.png
    :alt: Client Data Details View